zenGate-Global/winter-cardano-contracts/README.md

 ### singleton

-This validator ensures onlt one unique singleton can be minted.
+This validator ensures only one unique singleton can be minted.
 It also allows for burn of respective singleton.

 ## object_event